 PAs should be capable of competently dealing with situations in their boss’s absence and should be confident enough to delegate upwards on their boss's behalf.
 Maintaining confidentiality is a fundamental requirement of the PA role.
 And building a strategic partnership with the boss is only possible if PAs keep abreast of the organisations goals and their boss's strategic objectives.

 UNDERSTANDING PA DUTIES

 Corporate Personal Assistant positions demand competence and skill at performing the following duties:

-- answering calls and handling queries,
+- answering calls and liaising with clients competently,

 - preparing correspondence on your boss's behalf,